Wallsend flood map & planning overlays

 Is Wallsend flood-prone?

-Very little of Wallsend carries a mapped flood overlay.
+Flood mapping covers Wallsend and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Wallsend bushfire-prone?